clblamires/ninesjournal/_posts/2019-11-04-hebos-new-song.md

 Hebo’s music was always very pleasant to hear.
 “What’s the song called?”

 Hebo stopped writing and turned to me, smiling with his sharp teeth.
 Not a mischievous smile, though.
 Hebo is always so sincere.
-“It’s called ‘Hebo Tells You a Tale of a Big Dragon Tail.”
+“It’s a secret!
+I'll tell you when it's done.”

 I would have smiled if I had a mouth.